-Since its founding by Michael H. Slayton, Ph.D. in 1994, Guided Therapy Systems (GTS) has become a world leader in ultrasonic therapy and imaging with technologies sold across the globe by many of the most recognizable and respected names in medical devices.
-GTS is the first company in the world to develop and commercialize products that combine ultrasound imaging with intense therapeutic ultrasound, offering physicians the unprecedented ability to image and treat with the same equipment, thus targeting and evaluating tissue prior, during and after a procedure.
+Throughout the past 25 years, GTS has become a world leader in ultrasonic imaging and therapy with technologies sold across the globe by many of the most recognizable and respected names in medical devices.
+Moreover, we are the first company in the world to develop and commercialize products that combine ultrasound imaging with intense therapeutic ultrasound, offering physicians the unprecedented ability to image and treat with the same equipment, thus targeting and evaluating tissue prior, during, and after a procedure.

 Chief Executive Officer/Chief Technology Officer

 Before founding Guided Therapy Systems, Dr. Slayton served as Vice President of Advanced Development and Board Member for Dornier MedTech GmbH (a Daimler Benz Company).
-He has more than 30 years of senior management and technical responsibility in engineering, development, and manufacturing functions; focused primarily on new diagnostic and therapeutic ultrasound applications.
+He has over 30 years senior management and technical responsibility in engineering, development, and manufacturing functions; focused primarily on new diagnostic and therapeutic ultrasound applications.

 Vice President, Research & Development

 Dr. Barthe has more than 23 years of R&D experience in the medical ultrasound imaging and therapy field.
 In his capacity as President and CEO of Ardent Sound, the exclusive development partner to Guided Therapy Systems, Dr. Barthe has led a broad spectrum of activities in the areas of design, development, testing, clinical evaluation, regulatory clearance, and manufacturing for Guided Therapy Systems.

 Vice President, Strategy & Operations

 He has a Bachelor of Arts from the University of Arizona and a Masters in Public Administration from the University of Southern California.
 Steve is a member of the Leadership Circle at Phoenix Children Hospital, and serves on the International Advisory Counsel of the American Society for Laser Medicine and Surgery (ASLMS).
 He also represents GTS in the corporate community through organizations such as the Arizona Technology Council, AZBio, and the Greater Phoenix Economic Council.

 Director, Clinical Support

-Rich Amodei has more than 35 years in health care and the medical device industry, working for companies including GE Medical Systems and Acuson before joining Guided Therapy Systems as Director, Clinical Support.
-Rich is responsible for the pre-clinical testing and evaluation of new technologies and provides on-site ultrasonic imaging, training and support for GTS-sponsored and GTS partner-sponsored clinical studies.
+Rich Amodei has more than 35 years experience in the health care and medical device industry, working for companies including GE Medical Systems and Acuson before joining Guided Therapy Systems as Director, Clinical Support.
+Rich is responsible for the pre-clinical testing and evaluation of new technologies and provides on-site ultrasonic imaging, training, and support for GTS-sponsored and GTS partner-sponsored clinical studies.